AMLO giving a speech at an election rally in Mexico City, May 2018 Photo: Javier Garcia / Shutterstock.com

 Meanwhile, the cost of electricity has skyrocketed in the small local communities, which use tiny amounts of it in their homes.
 People resisting the Trans Isthmus Corridor understand the consequences of the project, but they are derided by government officials and corporate spokespeople who dismiss them as backward and incapable of understanding the benefits of modern technology.

-Plan Integral Morelos
+Proyecto Integral Morelos

-In 2009, the Mexican government approved the Plan Integral Morelos (PIM), granting construction contracts to transnational corporations for the construction of two massive thermal power plants, fueled by a 160 kilometer-long natural gas pipeline, part of which would run along the slopes of the active Popocatépetl volcano.
+In 2009, the Mexican government approved the Proyecto Integral Morelos (PIM), granting construction contracts to transnational corporations for the construction of two massive thermal power plants, fueled by a 160 kilometer-long natural gas pipeline, part of which would run along the slopes of the active Popocatépetl volcano.

 The plan was devised without consulting the local Indigenous communities whose lands were affected.
 This is a violation of Mexican law and international agreements — Mexico is a signatory of International Labour Organization Convention 169, which protects Indigenous lands.